apollographql/apollo-tooling/packages/apollo/README.md

 ## Publishing

-- Make sure you have a `GITHUB_AUTH` set in your environment variables.
-For more information on setting `GITHUB_AUTH`, check the [`lerna-changelog` documentation](https://github.com/lerna/lerna-changelog#github-token).
-- In the root of the repository, run `npx lerna-changelog` (PR labels are read automatically using the `GITHUB_AUTH` token).
-- Copy the result into the `CHANGELOG.md` file and replace the top line with the CLI version that will be published.
-- Run `git add CHANGELOG.md` so that the update will be included in Lerna's "publish" commit.
-- If the `CHANGELOG.md` is still missing included changes, please manually add those changes.
+- Make sure the `CHANGELOG.md` is updated with all changes committed since the last release.
+Make sure the versions for each package to update are correct, and there's a blank `Upcoming` section for future work.
-- Finally, run `npm run release` to publish the individual packages.
+- Run `npm run release` to publish the individual packages.

 ## Maintainers